hydromatic/morel/README.md

   fun exists [] = false
     | exists hd :: tl = true
 in
-  from emps as e
+  from e in emps
-  where exists (from depts as d
+  where exists (from d in depts
                 where (#deptno d) = (#deptno e)
                 andalso (#name d) = "Engineering") yield (#name e)